hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   There was no theory for this lab, but the objectives provided were all completed.

   I did enjoy this lab, I believe it helped with my unit conversion skills significantly.
-Besides providing solely genuine
+Besides providing solely genuine constants, I would not change anything for future iterations.